ionelaSabinaMacovei/farm-animal-quiz/README.md

 To clone this repository, follow the steps:
 - Log in to GitHub
 - Go to the repository
-- Beside the gipod button, it is code button
+- Beside the gitpod button, it is code button
-- Press the Code button and the chose one of the two clonning methods
+- Press the Code button and the chose one of the two cloning methods
 - 1. The first one is by copping the link
-- 2. The second one is by downloding(at the botom) by pressing Download ZIP.
+- 2. The second one is by downloading(at the botom) by pressing Download ZIP.

 [Back to top](<#contents>)